- Approximately 85% of Canadians agree that having an emergency kit is important but only 40% have one.

 There are a few steps you need to take:

 - Know what risks you face.
 Depending on where in the country you live, Canada faces several natural hazards.
-An emergency can also be a bomb threat, chemical spill, or as we have seen in recent months, an infectious disease outbreak.
+An emergency can also be a bomb threat, chemical spill, or as we have witnessed in March 2020, an infectious disease outbreak.

 - Develop an action plan.
 There are two essential portions of an action plan: communications and evacuation.
 Your family communication plan should include two primary contacts – people you can reach in a time of crisis; both within your family and trusted contacts who live in other municipalities from yours.
 Keep mobile devices fully charged but don’t rely solely on making phone calls or sending text messages.
 Discuss different ways to get in touch with one another as a backup and ensure everyone in the family knows who to contact.